 - Always keeping the paper records secure, especially when in transit, by using:

-- A lockable filing cabinet if long term
+(b) A lockable filing cabinet, if longer term

-- If transferred to somebody, we will require that they return (OR CONFIRM DESTRUCTION?) them when the event is
+- If transferred to somebody, we will require that they return or confirm destruction, once the event is over.

-Sometimes we may nominate a member for national award, such nominations would require we provide contact details to the awarding organisation, this is most often done on paper via registered post.
+Sometimes we may nominate a member for national award.
+Such such nominations would require that we provide contact details to the awarding organisation.
+This is most often done on paper via registered post.